Sparking Creativity & Innovation with Quizzing for Employees of Amdocs India

 Hear me out HR leaders and culture-builders: a quiz is neither just a “fun activity” nor a “too academic exercise”.
 What it really is in a corporate setting is a tool for meaningful engagement.
 Here’s why:

-1. Micro-Learning in Macro Style: Quizzing allows you to introduce complex new concepts, like in Amdocs’ case: emerging technologies or innovation frameworks, in a format that feels more play less lecture.
+1. Micro-Learning in Macro Style: Quizzing allows you to introduce complex new concepts, like in Amdocs’ case: emerging technologies or innovation frameworks, in a format that feels more play, less lecture.

 2. Cross-Functional Collaboration: By grouping individuals into teams, I saw engineers, managers, and analysts brainstorming together.
 It breaks silos and builds multifunction trust.

 3. Shared Space has higher retention: While digital tools are convenient, the magic of IRL gathering is irreplaceable.
-The cheers, the quick huddles, and the “aha!” moments creates a shared memory that lasts much longer than a standard in-house newsletter.
+The cheers, the quick huddles, and the “aha!” moments create a shared memory that lasts much longer than a standard in-house newsletter.
 And,

 4. Gamifying Growth and Recognition: High-energy competitions boost dopamine, making employees more receptive to learning and more connected to the company culture.